snowiow/snowiow.github.io/posts/ecs-blue-green-with-terraform.md

 1. Source: Trigger the pipeline through a master commit in the GitHub repository of the application
 2. Build: Build a new container and push it to the ECR
-3. Deploy: Do a Blue-Green Deployment in our ECS Service for the latest container version
+3. Deploy: Do a Blue/Green Deployment in our ECS Service with the latest container version

-We start by creating the pipeline with it's first step.
+We start by creating the pipeline with it's first stage.
 Therefore we need a new IAM Role for the pipeline and a S3 Bucket, where the interim results of the pipeline are saved and downloaded by the next step of the pipeline.
 The S3 Bucket is very straight forward: